jarrodmillman/stat159/syllabus.md

 their final group projects.
 The group projects will be the primary focus for the last half of the semester.
 There will be regular milestones that will involve code submissions, code review, and short presentations.

+Starting in week 8, the pattern of class will alternate weekly between producing and presenting and checking.
+There will be a week of science, code development, and occasional new material, followed by a week in which students make short presentations about what their team did on Tuesday, and then a cross-team code review and check for reproducibility on Thursday.

 {{ rubric}}